|Course Length:||1 Year Full-Time, 18 Months Part-Time|

 Transforming End of Life Trajectories enhances your skills and knowledge in understanding the similarities and differences in trajectories and impact of advanced progressive illness in malignant and non-malignant disease.
-The module focuses specifically on different individual disease trajectories, for example frailty, dementia and organ failure (including heart, renal and respiratory) and sudden unexpected death.considering the impact of multiple co-morbidities, frailty and dementia.
-End-of-life trajectories result in unresolved symptoms and hidden psychological distress because neither the approach towards dying nor symptoms are recognised.
+The module focuses specifically on different individual disease trajectories, for example frailty, dementia and organ failure (including heart, renal and respiratory) and sudden unexpected death, while also considering the impact of multiple comorbidities, frailty and dementia.
+Some end-of-life trajectories result in unresolved symptoms and hidden psychological distress because neither the approach towards dying nor symptoms are recognised.
 This module will introduce you to the holistic care needed to provide effective care for this group of patients and their families.

 Assessment: Coursework: 100%.

 You will select a 20 credit optional module, negotiated with the programme leader, chosen from the Faculty of Health, Social Care and Medicine’s CPD portfolio.

 For more information about each module, including the dates and times of module sessions, please visit www.edgehill.ac.uk/cpdmodules.

 You can expect to receive your timetable at enrolment.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day or evening of the week.

 All successful applicants will have an academic meeting prior to the commencement of the programme where the programme structure will be explained to enable you to gain a greater understanding of module order, course content and assessment requirements.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.